Eddie7145/Eddie7145/README.md

 - 👀 I’m a lover of art, music, creativity, and culture.
 I love to see things and the world in a different way, in a way where the possibilities are endless
 - and all you have to do is forge your path and face those possibilities head on regardless of what comes your way.

-- 🌱 I’m currently undergoing and internship program at ALX Africa, and I believe the journey just began.
+- 🌱 I’m currently undergoing an internship program at ALX Africa, and I believe the journey just began.

 - 💞️ I’m a big techie, I'm really excited about creating new innovative ways to solving problems in the world.